BOND REPORT: Treasury Yields Try To Rebound From November Lows

 On the same day, the U.K. will hold its general election.
 Though the gap between the Conservative Party led by Prime Minister Theresa May and the Labor Party has narrowed (http://www.marketwatch.com/story/after-london-attack-uk-election-has-all-the-predictability-of-a-coin-toss-2017-06-05), pundits and polls show May is likely to retain her premiership.

 The European Central Bank will hold its policy meeting on Thursday.
-Some market participants are hoping for the ECB President Mario Draghi and senior policy makers to switch toward a more hawkish tone to set up for a pullback of quantitative easing by the end of 2017.
+Some market participants are looking for ECB President Mario Draghi and senior policy makers to take a more hawkish tone to set up for a pullback of quantitative easing by the end of 2017.
 But analysts expect Draghi to stay tight-lipped and hold back on details for plans on monetary tightening.

 See: Inflation drop likely to keep ECB cautious on QE (http://www.marketwatch.com/story/inflation-drop-likely-to-keep-ecb-cautious-on-qe-2017-05-31)